 Your Social Media is Not Private

-You should expect the opposing attorney to do a thorough examination of your social media profiles and websites.
+You should expect the opposing attorney to examine your social media profiles and websites thoroughly.
 Many people may think of attorneys as folks that pour over thick books in fancy libraries to learn about the law.
-That is true to an extent, but it is just as true that family law attorneys spend time surfing the web to learn what their opposing parties are up to online.
+That is true to an extent, but it is just as accurate that family law attorneys spend time surfing the web to understand what their opposing parties are up to online.

-The point of this tip is to be aware that what you post online is fair game to possibly be introduced as evidence in your divorce.
+The point of this tip is to be aware that what you post online is fair game to be introduced as evidence in your divorce possibly.

 Conduct yourself like all eyes are on you.